 Homer Plessy biography

-Homer Plessy, born on March 17, 1862, in New Orleans, Louisiana, was a shoemaker whose one act of civil disobedience helped inspire future generations of the Civil Rights Movement.
+Born on March 17, 1862, in New Orleans, Louisiana, Homer Plessy was a shoemaker whose one act of civil disobedience helped inspire future generations of the Civil Rights Movement.
 He challenged Louisiana segregation legislation by refusing to move from a "whites only" railcar in 1896.
 His case was heard before the U.S. Supreme Court and arguments from it were used decades later in the landmark Brown v.
 Board of Education decision of 1954.
 Plessy passed away March 1, 1925, at age 61.

 Homer Adolph Plessy was born in New Orleans, Louisiana, on March 17, 1862, to a family of mixed racial heritage.
 His family could pass for white and were considered "free people of color."
 Plessy thought of himself as 1/8 black since his great-grandmother was from Africa.
 As a young man, Plessy worked as a shoemaker, and at age 25, he married Lousie Bordnave.
 Taking up social activism, in 1887, Plessy served as vice president of the Justice, Protective, Educational and Social Club to reform New Orleans' public education system.